Can Samsung SmartThings easily automate your home?

 Home Cinema and Media

 What sets the Samsung SmartThings universe apart is Samsung’s willingness to include into a range of their products.
 Since 2016 most TVs have been at worst able to be controlled by the system and at best can act as a hub.
-No other smart home system offers thing level of integration.
+No other smart home brand offers thing level of integration.

 In addition to TVs, Samsung have started to roll out products with SmartThings built-in including a Blu-ray player and 3 Soundbars.